EX0PH1US/theonewhobetrayedall/README.md

 As you can see, there are six triangles in this image.
 So, the passphrase is 6, not in words but in numbers.

-</i>6 Triangles -> Hexagon = imperfection, fragmentation (stepping further from divine order)</i>
+<i>6 Triangles refrences to this: Hexagon = imperfection, fragmentation (stepping further from divine order)</i>

 Now you will extract the final file named Cocytus.txt.

-"your answer lies in va whqrppn gur qrrcrfg cneg bs gur avagu pvepyr bs uryy"
+<b>"your answer lies in va whqrppn gur qrrcrfg cneg bs gur avagu pvepyr bs uryy" </b>

 So here you get the final hint! "va whqrppn gur qrrcrfg cneg bs gur avagu pvepyr bs uryy" is encoded using the ROT13 algorithm.
 If you convert it, you will get this message: